-Ruth joined the Nesta policy and research team in 2009, working on a range of projects across innovation, investment and growth, creative industries and public and social innovation.
+Ruth joined the Nesta policy and research team in 2009, working on a range of projects across innovation, investment and growth, creative industries, and public and social innovation.

+Prior to Nesta, she worked on a range of community-led projects for a north west-based environmental regeneration charity.
 Ruth holds a BA in Geography from University of Sheffield and is currently studying for a Masters in Social Research Methods.